siriz/SLauncher/README.md

 5. **Test**
    - Build and run
-   - Select new language in Settings ¡æ Language
+   - Select new language in Settings ï¿½ï¿½ Language
    - Verify all UI elements display correctly

 ### Translation Guidelines